 - Assesses and applies multiple religious or ethical frameworks to complex issues, with an awareness of the various inter-related causes of injustice and a commitment to respond evidenced in action for the common good.

 - Exhibits a nuanced understanding of the key terms and methodologies within Catholic systematic theology, and the ability to address strengths and weaknesses of differing theological approaches.

 - Demonstrates aptitude and facility with standard practices of advanced academic research in theology and religious studies and a potential for original work in the field.

 - A completed application.

-- Two letters of recommendation with recommendation cover sheet from persons acquainted with the applicant’s academic qualifications.
+- Two letters of recommendation from persons acquainted with the applicant’s academic qualifications.
 If appropriate, one letter from a person familiar with the applicant’s professional work is encouraged.